sabyasc/Java-Problem-statement_Smallest-Substring/README.md

 nothing to commit, working tree clean

-**Step - 5 Few changes and updates are also made for git difftool feature **Followed by these commands moved, added, commited, pushed (published in cloud GitHub) and git difftool HEAD to compare code with previous version has been used, moved from local directories to GitHub Platform.
+**Step - 5 Few changes and updates are also made for git difftool feature **Followed by these commands moved, added, commited, git pull, pushed (published in cloud GitHub) and git difftool HEAD to compare code with previous version has been used, moved from local directories to GitHub Platform.

 KIIT@SabyaPC MINGW64 /c/Users/kiit/desktop/Sub_string/Java-Problem-statement_Smallest-Substring (master)
 $ git status